 |Process open until Wednesday, 1 March 2017 (extended dealine, under the guidance of Parallel Session Organizers)|

 |Deadline for receiving the camera-ready version of invited papers: Wednesday, 1 March 2017 (extended deadline)|

 In order to provide a greater opportunity for more people to present at the conference, multiple submissions by single authors cannot be accepted.
 Co-authors may appear on multiple papers, but each accepted paper, or poster, with multiple co-authors should have a different conference registrant.

-For paper presentation at the Conference and inclusion of the full paper in the Proceedings, at least one registration per paper is required by Friday, 10 February 2017.
+For paper presentation at the Conference and inclusion of the full paper in the Proceedings, at least one registration per paper is required by Wednesday, 1 March 2017 (extended deadline).

-For poster presentation at the Conference and inclusion of the Poster Extended Abstract in the Proceedings, at least one registration per poster is required by 7 April 2017.
+For poster presentation at the Conference and inclusion of the Poster Extended Abstract in the Proceedings, at least one registration per poster is required by Friday, 24 March 2017 (new deadline).